cleverpush/cleverpush-developer-docs/docs/sdks/ios/methods.md

 // You can set string values like this CleverPush.setSubscriptionAttribute("ATTRIBUTE_ID", value: "ATTRIBUTE_VALUE")

+// You can also set array of string values like this let valArray = ["ATTRIBUTE_VALUE_ONE", "ATTRIBUTE_VALUE_TWO", "ATTRIBUTE_VALUE_THREE", "ATTRIBUTE_VALUE_FOUR"]
+CleverPush.setSubscriptionAttribute("ATTRIBUTE_ID", arrayValue: valArray)

 // Please provide dates in the following format: YYYY-MM-DD CleverPush.setSubscriptionAttribute("birthdate", value: "2020-06-21")